-3. The Board
+2. The Board

-3.1 General
+2.1 General

 The Board has ultimate responsibility for the management, general affairs, culture, direction, performance and long-term success of Unilever.
+It should ensure that Unilever has the necessary resources, policies and practices in place to meet its objectives and measure performance against them.
 The Board comprises both Executive Directors and a majority of Non-Executive Directors.